 Richard Nixon – The introverted President

 He was the President who seemingly had it all.
-Robust, intelligent, conscientious, ruthless, affable, articulate, competitive and an experienced political operator.
-However, his personal strengths were too often undermined by a chronic insecurity.
+Robust, intelligent, conscientious, ruthless, courteous, articulate, competitive and an experienced political operator.
+However, his personal strengths were too often undermined by chronic insecurity.
 It was a self-doubt that made him both susceptible to flattery and desperate for the respect and recognition of others.
 Louis Garment, a White House counsel who worked for Nixon, summed him up as a man who got what he most wanted and then was overwhelmed by it.
 “A climbing man.
-Scaling his way up, rung by rung, agonizingly.
+Scaling his way up, rung by rung, agonisingly.
 Finally making it, then realising he didn’t belong there.
-The curse, for Nixon, was the wise man’s realization that he didn’t have it.”
+The curse, for Nixon, was the wise man’s realisation that he didn’t have it.”

 A Very Strange Affair

 In April 1970 Nixons honeymoon period with the press was coming to an end.
 This may have been partly the justification for inviting the Duke and Duchess to the White House.
 It was an odd engagement all around.
 There was no official reason for it to have even taken place.
 The Duke, though once King Edward VIII, now held no formal or even ceremonial, diplomatic position.
 Both the British Government and the Royal family openly shunned him and his wife Wallis But to Nixon, he was still a former King.
 The lustre of which he hoped would reflect admirably on his Presidency.
 The President and the King Emporer.
 It all sounded so grand.
 Yet even as he greeted them on the North Portico of the White House, the masquerade began to fall apart.

 The two leading players in this farce were already leading an empty, peripatetic lifestyle.
 As they constantly shunted from home to home, Wallace spent her days shopping.
 Her husband did little but golf and garden.
 The Duchess had become increasingly tired of the man who had given up everything for her love.
 She now regarded him as little more than a weak and tiresome bore.
 By the time of the dinner, they were barely on speaking terms.

 “Buzz off Mosquito”